Sub-Gaussian heat kernel estimates and quasi Riesz transforms for $1\leq p\leq 2$: Sub-Gaussian heat kernel estimates and quasi Riesz transforms

 For the estimate of $\mu(\{x: |T\displaystyle \sum_{i\in \mathcal {C}_2}(I-e^{-t_i\Delta })b_i(x)|>\lambda/ 8\})$, it suffices to show that $\int_{d(x,y)\geq t^{1/2}}\abs{k_t(x,y)}d\mu(x)$ is finite and does not depend on $t<1$.
 In fact,

 Because $t<1$, thus $K'_1<K_1$ converges.

 We can estimate $K'_2$ in the same way as for $K_3$ and get a bound that does not depend on $t$. \end{proof}

 {\bf Acknowledgements:} I would like to thank Thierry Coulhon for many helpful discussions and for his constant encouragement.
-Thanks are also due to Fr\'ed\'eric Bernicot for Remark 1.4.
+Thanks are also due to Fr\'ed\'eric Bernicot, Shibing Chen and the referee for useful suggestions and remarks.
 The results in this paper are part of my PhD thesis in preparation in cotutelle between the Laboratoire de Math\'ematiques, Orsay and the Mathematical Science Institute, Canberra under the supervision of Pascal Auscher and Thierry Coulhon.